dswalker/xerxes/README.md

   1. Commercial library discovery systems, including Summon, Primo, and Ebsco Discovery
   2. No-cost web services, such as the Ebsco Integration Toolkit and the Worldcat API
   3. Federated search systems, including Metalib and Pazpar2
-  4. Open source search engines, including Solr
+  4. Open source search engines like Solr

 Installation
 ------------